Types of Business Intelligence Dashboard and How to Use Them

 And they are created by marketing teams and are often interactive, allowing users to explore data interactively.

-So this makes it easier for users to understand the data and take action on it if necessary.
+This makes it easier for users to understand the data and take action on it if necessary.

 5] Reporting Business Intelligence Dashboard